Research and Educational Centre «Primorsky Aquarium», peninsula Zhitkova, Russkiy Island in Vladivostok.

 In Regional competition of the best architectural works - 2010 in Vladivostok we took 4th place.

-And in Far East Festival of Architecture -2010 Khabarovsk 1st place for the main building of the project
+Far East Festival of Architecture -2010 Khabarovsk 1st place for the main building of the project

 I also made sketches of the auxiliary research building to match the complex, but the client preferred the Taiwanese architecture.